Skip to main content

 • You’re having any symptoms of low iron (like fatigue or trouble concentrating).

 Sometimes, a healthcare professional might also want to see if you have high ferritin.
-This can happen if you have a chronic condition like kidney disease or rheumatoid arthritis, or certain kinds of infections or cancers
+This can happen if you have a chronic condition like kidney disease or rheumatoid arthritis, or if you have certain kinds of infections or cancers

 Low ferritin results

 A low ferritin result means that you have iron deficiency.
-Though there’s some debate about the cutoff for a low ferritin level — and it’s different based on age.
+There’s some debate, though, about the cutoff for a low ferritin level — and it’s different based on age.

-Based on the guidelines of the World Health Organization (WHO), a low ferritin level is:
+The World Health Organization (WHO) defines the following as a low ferritin level

-• Less than 30 ug/dL in a child with infection or inflammation
+• Children under 5: less than 12 ug/dL (or less than 30 ug/dL in a child with infection or inflammation)

-• Less than 70 ug/dL in a person with infection or inflammation
+• Anyone over 5: less than 15 ug/dL (or less than 70 ug/dL in anyone with infection or inflammation)

 But some researchers have found that signs of iron deficiency can start showing up even before ferritin drops to that level.
 So they argue that we should use a different cutoff for low ferritin.
 Some recommend using 30 ug/dL or even 50 ug/dL as the lower limit of normal even in healthy people.